 As you can see, this picture has Date Taken now.
 This means that if you upload this image to Google Photos, or Photos, it will be displayed correctly according to when the photo was taken.

-Change photo date and time with Adobe Lightroom
+2. Change Photo Date with Adobe Lightroom

 Lightroom also allows you to change a photo’s date and time.